loucmane/CoolaCommunitytTests/README.md

 **Setup**
 1. Use: `git clone` to clone the project
 2. Use `npm i` to download cypress
-3. To make it works you need to add the following in the cypress.json:
+3. To make it work you need to add the following in the cypress.json:
 `"baseUrl": "http://127.0.0.1:5500/"`
 4. Download the live server extension in VS code, go to the extension settings for the live server and go to edit settings.json.
 Add the following in the file: